4-Week Strength Blueprint for Busy Professionals: Build Muscle Without a Gym

 - Hydrate – Even mild dehydration can blunt performance.
 Keep a bottle at your desk.

 - Timing – Eat a small carb‑protein snack within an hour after training.
+Understanding protein timing can help you maximize recovery.
 A banana with peanut butter is fast and tasty.

 Staying Consistent When Life Gets Crazy